material-motion/material-motion/concepts/patterns.md

 `target2` is simply expected to be draggable.

-### The Execution of Motion

-**Execution** is the fulfillment of a Plan.
+### Fulfillment of a Plan

-How Execution occurs is less important than that it fulfills its Plans.
+Exactly how a Plan is fulfilled is less important than that it is fulfilled.

 For example, a Plan of "fade in" could reasonably be fulfilled by a system animation.
 The same Plan could also be fulfilled by a custom interpolation function.
-The Plan doesn't know or care how it's fulfilled - that's the Execution's discretion.
+The Plan doesn't know or care how it's fulfilled.

-Good systems of Execution will carefully balance runtime performance, power consumption, and event coordination.
+Good systems of fulfillment will carefully balance runtime performance, power consumption, and event coordination.

-We'll explore one particular implementation of an Execution system in the [Runtimes](runtimes.md).
+We'll explore one particular implementation of an fulfillment system in the chapter on [Runtimes](runtimes.md).

 ## The Coordinator/Plan pattern